balfieri/aws/README.md

 <h4>Stop Your Master Instance!</h4>

-<p>Remember to stop your master instance when you aren't using it:</p>
+<p>Remember to stop your master instance when you aren't using it.
+This will perform the
+equivalent of a "shutdown" on that instance.
+But the EBS root volume persists.
+We're not deleting the instance.</p>

 <pre>
 stop_inst
+inst_state                              # verify that it went into the "stopping" state
 </pre>

 <p>